Veldwin/EasySoft/V3/EasySave V3.0/UserDocumentation.md

 - .NET Core 6.0
 - Windows 10 or higher
 - 2 Gb of ram
-- 1 Gb of storage
+- 500 Mb of storage

 ### Next Versions

-A version 3 of the software is planned in the next few days.
+A version 4 of the software is planned in the next few days.
-This version will have more features coming soon.
+This version will have more features coming soon especially with new interfaces.

 # EasySoft v2.0 By PROSOFT FR